-How to use the STAR Method to answer competency and behavioural interview questions like a pro!
+Get STAR interview questions and learn how to use the STAR Method to answer competency and behaviour questions like a pro!

-Have you been asked a competency or behavioural interview question and failed to answer successfully?
+Have you been asked STAR interview questions at a competency or behaviour style interview and failed to answer successfully?

 Don’t worry you are not alone.

 We have been coaching clients to success in job interviews for the past 16 years and we see so many candidates who struggle to give top scoring answers to these tough interview questions.

 As we will see below there is a range of reasons for this however the most important fault is lack of structure.
 In this guide we will show you some tough STAR interview questions and we teach you all about the STAR method, a powerful and well recognised technique for answering not just competency but any interview question like an expert.

 But first let’s start by looking at the basics.